PetterRein/TDT4140/README.md

 Available users in sample.db is: petter@email.com with password password, admin@email.com with password password, haavard@mail.com with password password, remember that the patient ui is not a part of the project but is here if you want to check a patients data.
-The api supports every function a patient needs so a application can be used for rapporting.
+The api supports every function a patient needs so any application that implement the api can be used by a patient for rapporting.

 ## Running the tests
 To test all of the sub-modules in our project you can simply run _mvn test_ or _mvn install_